Why Romance?

 OK OK OK The idea that anything popular has to be meretricious has been set into our appreciation of culture for a long time.

 I even sympathise with the principle a bit.
 Most sensible people are scared of mobs.
-(Though some can take it a bit far : 'you blocks, you stones, you worse than senseless things . . .')
+(Though some can take it a bit far: 'you blocks, you stones, you worse than senseless things...')
 But actually that is not what is going on here.
 A readership cannot be a mob.
 A mob is a public thing, swung this way and that instantly without taking time to reflect.
 A readership, by contrast, is the sum of a lot of individuals.
 They buy (or borrow) their books, take them home, read them in their own time at their own pace.
 And then those individuals think, criticise, recommend, buy the next one by that author - or not.
-This is not a knee jerk reaction.
+This is not a knee jerk reaction without reflection.
+This is choice.
+This is, in effect, everyone getting a vote.

 And nobody talks about the highest common denominator.
 You could make as good a case for that.